ollieread/laravel-repositories/README.md

     Ollieread\Repositories\Repository

-Next you define your `model()` method to return the FQNS for the model this repository represents.
+Next you define your `model()` method to return the FQN for the model this repository represents.

 ```php
 protected function model(): string